4.5 CST Transfer and Final Review

 Key Takeaways

-- NYSTCE is a testing program, so EAS facts do not automatically apply to every Content Specialty Test.
+- NYSTCE is a testing program, so EAS facts (40 SR + 3 CR, 2h30m, 520 to pass) do not automatically apply to any Content Specialty Test.

-- EAS habits transfer to CSTs when you use evidence, preserve access, align instruction to objectives, and explain pedagogy clearly.
+- EAS habits transfer to CSTs when you diagnose need, preserve access, align instruction to objectives, and explain pedagogy with evidence.

-- Use the official framework for your exact CST to map competencies, objectives, item types, and constructed-response expectations.
+- Use the official Pearson framework for your exact CST to map competencies, objectives, item types, and CR expectations.

-- Final-week review should mix official framework mapping, timed practice, error analysis, and short constructed-response drills.
+- Final-week review mixes framework mapping, timed practice, error analysis, and short claim-evidence-action-rationale drills.

 EAS habits transfer, but CST details vary

 NYSTCE is a testing program, not one exam.
 The EAS measures broad educator judgment for diverse learners, English language learners, students with disabilities, professional responsibilities, and school-home relationships.
-A Content Specialty Test, or CST, measures knowledge and pedagogy for a specific certification area.
-The mindset transfers, but the content and logistics do not automatically match.
+A Content Specialty Test (CST) measures content knowledge and pedagogy for a specific certification area.
+The mindset transfers; the content and logistics do not automatically match.

-The current local metadata lists EAS as 40 selected-response items plus 3 constructed-response items, 2 hours 15 minutes of testing time, and a 520 scaled passing score.
-CSTs vary by subject.
-Before final review, open the official page and framework for your exact CST.
-Verify the test code, appointment time, item types, constructed-response tasks, calculator or reference rules if any, score reporting, fee, retake rules, and any waiver or safety-net information.
+Before final review, open the official Pearson (NES) page and framework for your exact CST and verify the test code, appointment time, item types, constructed-response tasks, calculator or reference rules, score reporting, fee, retake rules, and any waiver or safety-net information.

 How EAS judgment helps on CSTs